AhmadHasbyBik/Aplikasi_Cpp/README.md

         }
 =================================================================================

-4. The program displays the selected room type, the price per day, and prompts the user to enter the number of days they want to rent the room.
+4. The program displays the selected room type, the price per day, and prompts the user to enter the number of days they want to rent the room for.
 =================================================================================
 	  cout<<"Kamar yang anda pilih adalah "<<nkamar<<"
     dengan harga Rp:"<<harga<<"/Hari"<<endl;